 The schematic diagram of the Arduino Ammeter Project is follows

-The schematic diagram shows the connection of the Arduino Uno with LCD, resistor and LED.
-Arduino Uno is the power source of the all other components.
+The schematic diagram shows the connection of the Arduino Uno with 16x2 LCD, resistor and LED.
+Arduino Uno is the power source for the all other components.

 The Arduino has analog and digital pins.
 The sensor circuit is connected to the analog inputs from which we get value of the voltage.
 The LCD is connect with the digital pins (7,8,9,10,11,12).